seedium/eslint-config-seedium/README.md

 ### Using with prettier
 To use with prettier you should follow this steps:

-1. Create file `prettierc.js`
+1. Create file `.prettierc`

-2. You can configure prettier as you like or just use our configuration:
+2. Our configuration:
 ```
-module.exports = {
+{
   singleQuote: true,
   semi: true,
   jsxSingleQuote: true,